beancount/ledger2beancount/README.md

-The syntax of beancount is expected to become slightly less restrictive as some missing features are implemented (such as UTF-8 for account names and tags on a posting-level).  ledger2beancount aims to be compatible with the latest official release of beancount.
+The syntax of beancount is expected to become slightly less restrictive as some missing features are implemented (such as UTF-8 for account names and tags on a posting-level).  ledger2beancount aims to be compatible with the latest official release of beancount, but some functionality may require an unreleased version of beancount.
+Please check the [manual on compatibility with beancount](docs/manual.md#beancount-compatibility).

 Please [read the manual](docs/manual.md) on how to install, configure and use ledger2beancount.
 The [supported features](docs/manual.md#features)